7 Great Garage Storage Ideas

 Your garage was originally built to house automobiles.
 And perhaps you still store your cars in the garage.
 But that puts real limitations on where you can keep additional storage items.
 The walls of your garage offer a lot of normally unused real estate that you can take advantage of.
 To do that, Rubbermaid has developed something called the Fasttrack Garage Organization System.
 The system uses a rail system that screws into your wall studs.
 Hanging from the rails are hook attachments that are configured to hold a variety of items like bikes, ladders, chairs, shelves, and more.

 One of the more space-intensive items in your garage are bicycles.
 This is especially true if you have a family with kids.
 So, it’s imperative to find a solution for getting your bikes out of the way, but easily accessible when it’s time for a ride.
-Jennifer Jones at I Heart Organizing wrote an article about her experience putting up a Monkey Bar Garage Rack.
+Liz Jenkins at a fresh space wrote an article about her experience putting up a Monkey Bar Garage Rack.
 It comes with a Monkey Bar, 6 J hooks and two shed brackets.
 The best part of this system is that it only takes up 4 feet of wall space but holds up to 6 bikes.

 Space-Saving Work Bench